CURE: Simulation-Augmented Auto-Tuning in Robotics: CURE: C ausal U nderstanding and R emediation for E nhancing Robot Performance

-Figure \ref{fig:example-gp} illustrates Bayesian optimization based on GP using a one-dimensional response surface.
+where $\mu_{t}(\mathbf{x_{t+1}})$ and $\sigma_t^2(\mathbf{x}_{t+1})$ are suitable estimators of the mean and standard deviation of a normal distribution used to model this posterior.
+The main motivation behind the choice of GPs as prior here is that it offers a framework in which reasoning can be based not only on mean estimates, but also on variance, providing more informative decision making.
+The other reason is that all the computations in this framework are based on a solid foundation of \emph{linear algebra}.
+Fig~\ref{fig:example-gp} illustrates Bayesian optimization based on GP using a one-dimensional response surface.
 The blue curve represents the unknown true posterior distribution, while the mean is shown in green, and the confidence interval 95\% is shaded.
 Stars indicate measurements carried out in the past and recorded in $\mathbb{S}_{1:t}$ (i.e., observations).
 The configuration corresponding to $\mathbf{x}_1$ has a large confidence interval due to the lack of observations in its neighborhood.
 On the contrary, $\mathbf{x}_4$ has a narrow confidence since neighboring configurations have been experimented with.
 The confidence interval in the neighborhood of $\mathbf{x}_2$ and $\mathbf{x}_3$ is not large, and correctly our approach does not decide to explore these zones.
 The next configuration $\mathbf{x}_{t+1}$, indicated by a small circle on the right side of $\mathbf{x}_4$, is selected based on a criterion that will be defined later.
+A GP is a distribution over functions, specified by its mean and covariance: